-Applied computer science skills and knowledge include:
+Applied computing skills and knowledge include:

 - Current programming languages and technology